Film Noir

 Most classic noir movies are, by today's standards, badly acted and unconvincing.
 Even at the time many of them were B movies, and dismissed by the critics.
 Despite this, a few modern movie makers have attempted to recapture the spirit of film noir in recent years, and they have created a number of successful movies that are often referred to as "neo-noir" - these include Fargo, Blue Velvet, The Last Seduction, Out of Sight, Basic Instinct, and Pulp Fiction.
 Movies such as Blade Runner and Batman Begins have also been influenced by the style.

-If you would like to see the originals though, the following movies are our favorites of those that are generally considered to be classics of the genre:
+If you would like to see the originals though, the following movies are our favorites from among those that are generally considered to be classics of the genre:

 Sunset Boulevard